JoseAlanis/eegml-vnm-cda/README.md

 - Forth, run the `01_data_to_bids.py`.
 The script will create all a `bidsdata/` derectory containing all EEG-Files in an EEG-BIDS compliant dataset structure.

-The structure of the pipeline is inspired by [Stefan Appelhoff's](https://github.com/sappelhoff) EEG analysis [repository](https://github.com/sappelhoff/eeg_manypipes_arc).

 ## 2. Preprocessing and analysis

 File `02_run_preprocessing.py` takes the BIDS formatted data and runs a minimal preprocessing pipeline.